Karasp1980/bunnyland/README.md

 Below the profile stats you can see all the posts and adoptionposts posted by the profile you are viewing.
 Any of these can be clicked on to view the individual post detail page with comments if there are any.

-* ## Contact
+* ## Messages

-At the top of the profile page, the user can still see the popular profiles component as a permanent feature across the site, but the top upcoming events component has been replaced by a messaging system component.
+At the top right side of the Profile page there is a messaging system component.
 On desktop devices the message component is visible on the right of popular profiles, but for tablet and mobile it moves into place between the popular profiles and the User Profile Stats.

 If you are viewing someone else's profile, the message component contains a form to write a message and send it to the owner of the profile page you are viewing.